jon-harper/OmniBox/docs/support/index.md

 OmniBox supports the Mean Well LRS-350 and clones (e.g., Landy-branded).
 There is preliminary support for the Mean Well RSP-500.

-Each power supply has a git folder under `Core`, e.g `Core/Mean Well LRS-350`.
-After you [choose a front and rear main body version][9], print the STLs from the folder that matches your power supply.
+Each power supply has a git folder under `Core`, e.g., `Core/Mean Well LRS-350`.
+After you [choose a front and rear main body version][9], print the `STL` files from the folder that matches your power supply.

 | Power Supply                      | Note                                                     |
 |-----------------------------------|----------------------------------------------------------|